Allowed setting scheduling dependencies for scheduled tasks.

 You can only configure triggering conditions for tasks on which you have Management permission.
 If a task group contains tasks beyond your permission scope, you cannot adjust its triggering conditions, or add/delete its upstream/downstream tasks.
 You can move tasks within your permission scope to a new group.

-Task D depends on Task C, Task C depends on Task B, and Task B depends on Task A. Tasks A, B, C, and D belong to Group One, Group Two, Group Three, and Group Four, respectively.
-Now, Task B has been deleted.
-Task C has been configured with a timed scheduling plan separately. | Case one: If Group Two contains other tasks, the entire event-based scheduling plan will not be affected and will pass the validation.
 Case two: If Group Two does not contain other tasks, the entire event-based scheduling plan will be marked red in the management list.
-Validation failure will be displayed on the event-based scheduling editing page, and the scheduling status of this plan will be exception.
-The entire event-based scheduling plan will be invalid, and the execution result of Task C will not trigger the execution of Task D. |
+Validation failure will be displayed on the event-based scheduling editing page, and the scheduling status will be Scheduling Exception.
+The entire event-based scheduling plan will be invalid, and the execution result of Task C will not trigger the execution of Task D.

 For example, you have created tasks on ODS, DW, and DM layers, as shown in the following figure.